Menu

 CHURCH BUILDINGS

 Throughout their history SDA's have erected various types of church buildings.
-The first church in which a group of Adventists became Sabbathkeepers, in 1844, was one erected in 1842 or 1843 by the Christian Brethren of Washington, New Hampshire.
+The first church in which a group of Adventists became Sabbath keepers, in 1844, was one erected in 1842 or 1843 by the Christian Brethren of Washington, New Hampshire.
 (A group of 15 organized the SDA church there in 1862, but it was many years before the SDA's had full ownership of the building.)

 This church is a simple rectangular frame building 30 by 40 feet, with clapboard exterior and a plain gable roof.
 There are two separate entrance doors at the front, leading into a small vestibule, from which two more doors open into the church auditorium, and a narrow stairway leads up to a small balcony.
 The interior walls are plastered, and there is a series of plain glass windows on two sides, one of which overlooks the church cemetery about 75 feet away.
 The church seats about 120.

-Birthplace of the Seventh Day Adventist Church
+Former Pastors of the Church